scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Derive-the-context/index.md

 ---

 #Introduction
-Itâs natural for developers to ask questions about software systems when they perform various tasks like refactoring, searching, developing a new feature and understanding the source code.
+It's natural for developers to ask questions about software systems when they perform various tasks like refactoring, searching, developing a new feature and understanding the source code.
 Common questions are asked regarding classes, functions, and project structure etc. Understanding a question fully can be very useful to derive the answer.

 For example:
 Question: What are the deprecated classes?